 The issue: Although TOGAF’s full title quite literally includes the phrase ‘architecture framework’ (The Open Group Architecture Framework), this is not an entirely accurate summary of what it offers; a fact which can be quite misleading to new students.

-Some suggestions: Instead of viewing TOGAF as a ‘framework’, it would be more beneficial to see it as a body or book of knowledge.
+Some suggestions: Instead of viewing TOGAF as an EA framework, it would be more beneficial to see it as a body or book of knowledge.
 Students should consider TOGAF to be a basic introduction to the topic of enterprise architecture in a document format.

 That is not to say that TOGAF has nothing to offer; it is reasonably well-structured, being divided into six parts, and covers many of the most important concepts that enterprise architects will need to be aware of.